rieckpil/progmot/content/post/writing-a-book-remotely.md

 On the 8th of November 2020, we released the first manuscript.
 It took us approximately two months to publish the next revision from this day forward.

 We started with a base price of $10, which we increased with each revision.
-Remember that we get 80% royalties but have to split those equally among all authors.
+Remember, that we get 80% royalties to be split equally among all authors.

 ## Iterate For 6-7 Month ✍🏻